Idea

 Foster a Learning Culture

-The more you enable employees to support their development the better off your organization will be.
+The more you enable employees to support their development, the better off your organization will be.
 L&D should be seamlessly paired with many resources and the encouragement for employees to seek these resources out.

 Another great option is to recognize and reward individuals who actively engage in training and demonstrate a commitment to professional growth.
+You can strategically use gamification in training to accomplish this.

 Measure Training Effectiveness

-If you didn’t measure training effectiveness then was it effective?
+If you didn’t measure training effectiveness, then was it effective?

 Challenges of Technical Enablement Training